erp98/BGCArgo_BCGyre/README.md

   - [ ] For MakeBoundaryCurrent:
     - [ ] Figure out why optimization is so effing slow
     - [ ] Maybe try ML or just run with one for now

+- go back and check calibration of the one deep float
+- check signs for parameterizations
+- go-ship data check
+- plotly interactive sections